While it seems obvious to stockpile first aid supplies for emergencies, not many people have an emergency dental kit (aka “a survival dental kit”).

 This dental kit checklist is for emergencies.
 It does NOT include everyday hygiene items such as toothpaste and floss.

-Of course, prevention is key, so you should absolutely stockpile oral care items.
+Of course, prevention is critical, so you should stockpile oral care items.

 *Note that some of these items should already be in your standard first aid kit.